 Market risk was considered as a medium risk during the risk assessment exercise performed in 2022.
-Two specific tests were performed to understand the implications should such scenarios crystallize.
-In both instances, the tests indicated that there would be an impact on the Company's solvency position but would remain well above the set risk appetite.
+A specific test was performed to understand the implications should such a scenario crystallize.
+The test indicated that there would be an impact on the Company's solvency position but would remain well above the set risk appetite.

-3.1.3 Counterparty Default Risk
+3.2.3 Counterparty Default Risk